 Eight years later, the original Surface has become the Surface Go, and has been joined by a more expensive Surface Pro.
-A larger Surface Pro X was also thrown into the mix in 2019, as the range continues to expand.
+The ARM-based Surface Pro X was also thrown into the mix in 2019, as the range continues to expand.

 Microsoft also makes its own laptops, with the lightweight Surface Laptop and high-end Surface Book among the most capable devices around.
-With these releases, Microsoft has even made some of its hardware partners look a bit mediocre at times.
+There's also a more affordable option in the Surface Laptop Go.